nrfconnect/sdk-nrf-bm/doc/nrf-bm/drivers.rst

 The SoftDevice is reusing both the `SoftDevice Controller`_ and the `Multiprotocol Service Layer`_ from the nRF Connect SDK.
 See the Integration Notes documentation for these libraries to get an overview of the resource it will be using.

-For details on SoftDevice behavior, see the `SoftDevice Specification`_.
+For details on SoftDevice behavior, see the `S115 SoftDevice Specification`_.

 nrfx
 ****